narges-mhm/nargesmhm.github.io/index.md

 -	Achieved Exceptional Talent Award and Undergraduate Scholarship for TWO simultaneous Bachelor programs by Office of Honored Student, Tehran Polytechnique (Amirkabir University of Technology), Iran, 2012

--	Ranked in top 0.1% of all participants of Iranian nation-wide university entrance exam, Iran, 2009
+-	Ranked in the top 0.1% of all participants of the Iranian nation-wide university entrance exam, Iran, 2009